-Based on these results we favor \texttt{Rocket} features as this feature set shows superior in terms of SAAI when clustering univariate anomalies and the highest median SSC inn the multivariate case.
+Based on these results we favor \texttt{Rocket} features as this feature set shows superior in terms of $SAAI$ when clustering univariate anomalies and the highest median $SSC$ in the multivariate case.
 For HAC the results are more inconclusive.